-The general response to that startling statistic would probably be something along the lines of, “Doesn’t that make sense with COVID keeping people at home and socially distanced?”
+The general response when that startling statistic was released was, “Doesn’t that make sense with COVID keeping people at home and socially distanced?”

-Yes, that does make sense, but also, the trend we’re seeing in the 2021 survey of American adults having less sex is in line with pre-pandemic levels.
+Yes, that makes sense, but the trend we’re seeing in the 2021 survey of American adults having less sex is in line with pre-pandemic levels.

 That’s right—in 2016 and 2018, the last two times the survey was conducted, 23% of people reported not having sex at all either.

 So, what’s going on here?
-Why does emotional intimacy suddenly seem to be such a chore?
+Why does intimacy suddenly seem to be such a chore?

 What are the numbers saying about American Sex?